rmsk2/tokenissuer/README.md

 environment variable `TOK_ISS_HMAC_SECRET`.
 This is the only variable which has to be set.
 For all other config items there are more or less sensible (at least to me) default values.

-Of course you will still need a valid TLS server certifciate for the machine which you use during development.
+Of course you will still need a valid TLS server certificate for the machine which you use during development.
 Which can of course be issued by a private CA run by yourself.
 Maybe even with the help of [minica](https://github.com/rmsk2/minica).